Home > About Us

 Advocacy is the core of our organization.
 We believe that by focusing on advocacy and teaching people with disabilities self-advocacy skills, our vision and mission can be achieved.
 [Visit the Advocacy in Action section.]

-Our Community Resource Advocates are responsible for providing the four core services our centers provide.
+Our Community Resource Advocates are responsible for providing the five core services our centers provide.
 Our goal is to assist people with disabilities in becoming a self-advocate and making informed choices in managing their lives.
-Each of our Community Resource Advocates is able to assist our consumers with the four core services which are:
+Each of our Community Resource Advocates is able to assist our consumers with the five core services which are:

 Read our Mission and Vision Statements to learn more about us.